Healthy Homes Assessment Tawa

 • Do you have enough drainage? stopping of draughts?

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to book your rental properties home evaluation.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can have a significant impact for landlords and property managers.
+For professional advice get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties